 All this said I want you to keep in mind I’m not saying, “Oh my gosh, this is going to be a horrible thing!
 Run for the hills!
 Pull your money!”
 Far from it.
 What I’m saying is you need to understand that these cycles are normal.
 We’ve been here before, we’ve done this many times, and we know the things we need to be doing for your portfolios.
 The most important thing that you can do is to keep an open dialogue with your advisor understand how your asset allocation fits into your overall financial plan.
 Make sure that you stay focused on the fundamentals of your overall retirement plan and keep emotion out of the game.

 Let us, with our years of expertise in financial planning especially for people that are nearing or are in retirement, make sure that we can keep you on track so that you can accomplish all of your life’s goals.
-As always if you have questions about retirement or want to get a second opinion on your retirement, give us a call at 913-393-1000 or fill out the form below.
+As always if you have questions about retirement or want to get a second opinion on your retirement, give us a call at 913-393-1000 or schedule a complimentary consultation below.
 With that, I will see you in one month, and I hope you enjoy the rest of your day.

 Founder & CEO

 Schedule a Complimentary Consultation